majidkabir/Adous/README.md

 # Adous

 **Adous** is a Spring Boot service for managing and synchronizing multiple database instances with a Git repository.
-It enables version control for database objects (stored procedures, functions, views, triggers) and provides bidirectional synchronization between databases and Git.
+It enables version control for database objects (stored procedures, functions, views, triggers, tables, synonyms, sequences, user-defined types) and provides bidirectional synchronization between databases and Git.

 ## Features